By using this site, you agree to the Privacy Policy and Terms of Use.

 GMJ_Submit_Banner

-The research team examined careseeking patterns for 2,847 neonatal deaths and 2,156 deaths in infants aged 1-11 months.
+The research team examined careseeking patterns for 2,847 neonatal deaths and 2,156 deaths in infants aged 1-11 months, as reported in the study.
 Their findings challenge conventional assumptions about healthcare-seeking behavior, with implications for global health interventions designed to reduce infant mortality.

 Age emerges as strongest predictor of healthcare seeking

-Multivariate analysis revealed that infant age, rather than illness severity, was the most consistent predictor of formal careseeking.
-In all six African countries studied, older neonatal age was significantly associated with healthcare seeking, with adjusted odds ratios ranging from 1.10 to 1.11 per day of life, according to the World Health Organization recommendations on newborn care.
+Multivariate analysis revealed that infant age, rather than illness severity, was the most consistent predictor of formal careseeking, according to the Kalter et al. study.
+In all six African countries studied, older neonatal age was significantly associated with healthcare seeking, with adjusted odds ratios ranging from 1.10 to 1.11 per day of life.

 Implications for child survival programs

-The findings have direct relevance for programs designed to reduce under-5 mortality, a key target in the United Nations Sustainable Development Goals.
+The findings have direct relevance for programs designed to reduce under-5 mortality.
 Current integrated management of childhood illness protocols assume that severe symptoms will prompt immediate careseeking, but this study suggests the opposite may occur in many contexts.

-Dr. Zulfiqar A. Bhutta, co-author and director of the Centre for Global Child Health at The Hospital for Sick Children in Toronto, noted that understanding these patterns is crucial for designing effective interventions.
+Co-author Zulfiqar A. Bhutta is listed as an author on the study.
 The research builds on previous clinical studies showing that early recognition and treatment of severe illness can dramatically improve survival outcomes.

 Careseeking was almost uniformly decreased for severely ill neonates, ranging from 8.4% to 41.8% compared to 15.0% to 66.7% for mild illness cases across all study sites.